rilldata/rill/docs-enterprise/docs/core-concepts.md

 Once your dataset has been created you can query it through a variety of interfaces.

 From within RCC, you can click on Druid Console to query the data from the interactive Druid SQL Console.
 You can find extensive details on [query concepts and best practices](https://druid.apache.org/docs/latest/querying/querying.html) via the Apache Druid docs.

-[block:api-header]
-{
-  "title": "Rill Explore"
-}
-[/block]
+## Rill Explore
 ### Dashboards

 Rill also provides access to Rill Explore - an easy-to-use interface designed specifically for operational analytics focused on ad hoc data exploration.
 For existing users, login to Explore at [dash.rilldata.com](https://dash.rilldata.com).
-For more details on Explore, [visit our Explore docs section](:docs/getting-started).
+For more details on Explore, [visit our Explore docs section](/getting-started).

 Dashboards may be defined on any combination of dimensions and metrics (including derived calculations between metrics) within your dataset.
 Layout is customizable and includes time series, topN, bar chart and heat map views.

-Dashboards can be shared internally, to external users or may be [embedded within your own application](https://enterprise.rilldata.com/docs/embedding-explore).
-Many customers take advantage of Parent/Child dashboard relationships for [external facing dashboards](https://enterprise.rilldata.com/docs/create-an-external-dashboard) - creating a single view of data that is inherited to each child dashboard which is then filtered by a specific subset of criteria.
+Dashboards can be shared internally, to external users or may be [embedded within your own application](/embedding-explore).
+Many customers take advantage of Parent/Child dashboard relationships for [external facing dashboards](/create-an-external-dashboard) - creating a single view of data that is inherited to each child dashboard which is then filtered by a specific subset of criteria.

 ### User Types